bulib/dataWebsite/talks/writing-a-nsf-dmp/slides.md

 + General NSF guidance applies if no specific guidance is given
 + Collaborative proposals and proposals that include subawards should include only one combined DMP
-+ A valid DMP may include only the statement that no detailed plan is needed, as long as the statement is accompanied by a clear justification
++ A valid DMP may include only a statement that no detailed plan is needed, as long as the statement is accompanied by a clear justification
 + If your DMP cannot fit within the two page limit you can use part of the 15-page Project Description.
 However, the 15-page Project Description limit still applies.

 ## And Finally